top of page

 With over 500 species of fish, 60 species of coral and 350 species of molluscs calling this region “home”, the marine life of the Mesoamerican Barrier Reef is nothing short of astounding.
 Critically endangered species such as sea turtles and goliath groupers can be found here, together with the largest population of manatees in the western Caribbean.
 Belize also hosts one of the world's largest known aggregations of whale sharks and seeing these massive creatures in their natural habitat is not to be missed.

 In this article, discover what makes Belize such a special diving destination as we explore 5 of its top dive spots.
 Whether you want to explore the picturesque island of Ambergris Caye or venture to remote Glover’s Reef, we’ve got you covered.
+Accompanying our list of the best places to dive in Belize are accommodation recommendations, all of which will see you in the heart of all the diving action.

 A wooden jetty extends over the turquoise waters of the Caribbean Sea